wendysphillips/interactive_dendrogram/README.md

 # Interactive Dendrogram Explorer

-An interactive R Shiny application for exploring hierarchical clustering patterns in yeast metal tolerance data through zoomable dendrograms.
+An interactive R Shiny application for exploring hierarchical clustering patterns using various distance and clustering methods through zoomable dendrograms.

 ## Background

-This application visualizes yeast metal tolerance data from Grossjean, et. al., 2022.
+The example data used for this application is yeast metal tolerance data from Grossjean, et. al., 2022.
 Genome-Wide Mutant Screening in Yeast Reveals that the Cell Wall is a First Shield to Discriminate Light From Heavy Lanthanides.
-Frontiers in Microbiology (https://doi.org/10.3389/fmicb.2022.881535), allowing users to interactively explore clustering patterns of 630 yeast gene mutants based on their tolerance to 12 different metals (As, Cd, Co, Cr, Cu, Fe, La, Mn, Ni, Y, Yb, Zn).
+Frontiers in Microbiology (https://doi.org/10.3389/fmicb.2022.881535).
+With these data, users can interactively explore clustering patterns of 630 yeast gene mutants based on their tolerance to 12 different metals (As, Cd, Co, Cr, Cu, Fe, La, Mn, Ni, Y, Yb, Zn).

 ## Features

 ### Interactive Clustering
+- **Multiple Distance Methods**: Choose from Manhattan, Euclidean, Maximum, or Binary distance calculations
+- **Multiple Clustering Methods**: Select from Complete, Single, Average, or Ward.D2 linkage methods
 - **Dynamic Cut Height**: Adjust clustering granularity with a simple slider
-- **Real-time Cluster Visualization**: See cluster assignments update instantly
+- **Real-time Cluster Visualization**: See cluster assignments update instantly as you change parameters
 - **Color-coded Groups**: Each cluster gets a unique, high-contrast color

 ### Navigation & Zoom